-Food - We start our puppies eating Fromm Gold Puppy Food and or Taste Of The Wild “Prey”.
+Food - We start our puppies eating Royal Canin Small Puppy Dry Dog Food.
 You should have a bag to keep your puppy on a consistent diet.
-This will make their transition easier and will be less stressful on their digestive tract; and prevent or reduce diarrhea which is common when puppies change homes.
+This will make their transition easier and will be less stressful on their digestive tract, and prevent or reduce diarrhea which is common when puppies change homes.
 Frenchies can have very sensitive digestive systems so a consistent diet is strongly recommended.
 If you plan to change your puppy's food or diet, you may consider food with a smaller kibble size; and using probiotics such as Purina FortiFlora Probiotic Dog Supplement to help keep your puppies stomach settled through the transition.
 Probiotics are also useful in keeping your puppies digestive system stable during environment changes.

-A Crate - A crate that is well ventilated and one with a divider that can be adjusted as your puppy grows is a very good choice!
-Preferably a wire sided type not the enclosed plastic or mesh type.
+A Crate - A crate that is well ventilated and can be adjusted as your puppy grows is a very good choice!
+Preferably a wire sided type, not the enclosed plastic or mesh type.
 Crate training is highly recommended for several reasons.
-First, this is most common way to house break you puppy.
+First, this is the most common way to housebreak your puppy.
 It also provides them with their own personal space and area much like a wolf with a den.
-Most dogs will grow to love their crate as an adult, if it is safe and positive experience as a puppy.
+Most dogs will grow to love their crate as an adult if it is a safe and positive experience as a puppy.

 Food & Water bowls - Stainless steel is always a safe choice as it won't break or chip if chewed and do not cause allergic reactions and possible chin acne that the plastic bowls can cause.

 Dog Gates - We use small doorway or stairway gates to block off certain rooms or dangerous areas such as staircases.
 You may consider restricting the puppy to safe and protected areas of your home to avoid inevitable "accidents".